 Quantum-ready cryptographic technologies

 With quantum computing threatening the fundamentals of cryptography, organisations must act to mitigate the threats posed to sensitive data.
-Thankfully, technologies exist today that can be implemented to protect against both quantum and classical attacks.
+Thankfully, technologies exist today that can be implemented to protect against both quantum and classical or malware attacks.

-Strong encryption begins with a source of genuine randomness (entropy); numbers used to seed keys must not be vulnerable to prediction or bias.
+Strong encryption begins with a source of genuine randomness (entropy); numbers used to seed encrypted keys must not be vulnerable to prediction or bias.
 In the quantum era, randomness will become even more crucial because quantum computers will be able to ascertain patterns much quicker than classical computers.
 Pseudo Random Number Generators, which use inputs from the environment around them, will simply not be random enough.

 The answer lies in Quantum Random Number Generators (QRNGs), which provide high entropy and a true source of randomness by themselves leveraging principals from quantum physics.
 By firing photons (particles of light) at a semi-transparent mirror and observing if they are absorbed or reflected, there is no observable pattern as seeds are generated.